 Never-DEAD is a captivating story that any zombie or thriller lover would enjoy ...
 That said, Greyson weaves together the story lines of a diverse cast of strong characters into a book you won’t want to put down.

-Goodreads 5-star review post August 28, 2020 from The Faerie Review 5-fairies review by Liliyana Shadowlyn Greer - August 28, 2020
+The Faerie Review 5-fairies review by Liliyana Shadowlyn Greer - August 28, 2020

 Great Zombie Book ...
 Well written story.
 Characters are well developed and the author pulls you into the story making it difficult to put the book down.
 Makes a perfect gift for a ’zombie lover.’